LMesaric/PhotonReflection/README.md

 # Photon Reflection #

-Photon starts moving to the right from point `(0.50, 0.26)` in a grid lattice with a circular mirror in each point (`R=1/3`).
+Photon starts moving to the right from point `(0.50, 0.26)` in a grid lattice with a circular mirror in each point (`R=1/3`) - see [Visualization](https://github.com/LMesaric/PhotonReflection#visualization).
 The speed of a photon is `1 point per second`.
 Where will the photon be located after `20 seconds`?

-Solving this problem comes down to calculating the reflected line after interaction with the circle, all in high precision.
+Solving this problem comes down to calculating the reflected line after interaction with the circle.
+All calculations must be done with very high precision.

 ## Photon reflections and final result ##